-Jeff Bezos Becomes Richest Man In The World As Amazon Workers Say They Are Treated Like ‘Robots’ And ‘Slaves’
+Jeff Bezos Becomes Richest Man In The World, As Amazon Workers Say They Are Treated Like ‘Robots’ And ‘Slaves’

 Jeff Bezos is reportedly worth close to $112 billion, and is believed to be the richest man in the world, according to USA Today.
 As the CEO of Amazon, Bezos is doing quite well for himself.
 But it’s allegedly been achieved at the expense of everyday workers that keep his business functioning.
-In particular, the Amazon “pickers” who are charged with finding purchased merchandise from shelves, are treated horribly, according to Business Insider.
-The publication dived into the issue and interviewed several Amazon workers, the result which paints a dark picture of what’s really going on behind the scenes.
+In particular, the Amazon “pickers,” who are charged with finding purchased merchandise from shelves, are treated horribly, according to Business Insider.
+The publication dove into the issue and interviewed several Amazon workers, the result of which paints a dark picture of what’s really going on behind the scenes.

-One of the complaints that workers had, was about bathroom breaks.
+One of the complaints that workers had was about bathroom breaks.
 One employee recounted how they discovered a horrible smell coming from trash cans, and they believed that it was urine.
-They explained that some people fear losing time from their job duties, so in order to meet their quota, they pee in trash cans or bottles.
+They explained that some people fear losing time from their job duties, so in order to meet their quota, they urinate in trash cans or bottles.
 Others describe how they avoid drinking water on the job, so they won’t need to go to the bathroom as often.

-Also, workers are not allowed to do anything a regular employee often does at the workplace: talk to coworkers or grab a drink.
+Also, workers are not allowed to do anything a regular employee often does at the workplace, like talk to coworkers or grab a drink.
 Anything that cuts into the employee’s work time is quickly punished with a penalty point, which can eventually lead to the person getting fired.

 Undercover author finds Amazon warehouse workers in UK 'peed in bottles' over fears of being punished for taking a break https://t.co/TER0pQaxPn via @businessinsider